greghart/climbing-app/go-server/internal/grpc/README.md

 Protobuf/gRPC declarations are in the `pb` package.

+Server implementation is spread across domain specific implementations (eg. `./crags.go` for crag related service methods).

 ## API Design Decisions

-* Use `google.protobuf.FieldMask` for writes, but use the more intentional `repeated string includes` for reads. `FieldMask` specifically targets fields, while latter represents associations (and we don't support only selecting certain fields in fact).
+* Use `google.protobuf.FieldMask` (and `servicep.FieldMask`) for writes, but use the more intentional `repeated string includes` for reads. `FieldMask` specifically targets fields, while latter represents associations (and we don't support only selecting certain fields in fact).
 * Re-use our domain messages for updates and writes  -- application layer will handle whether certain fields aren't valid for updating/writing (such as db ids).
 * Every update should include a requested at timestamp -- if the entity has since been updated,